apps for your iPhone & Mac

 Okay, this is a personal list and represents only my own way of doing things.
 If you find this useful or not, it is entirely your choice.
 I have no financial interest in any of these recommendations.
 In no particular order, these are the apps that I would not want to live without.
 I have used most of them for years and the developers have continued to improve and update the programs.

-1. SaiSuke – (iPhone) – This unheard of app lets me organize and more importantly, see my calendar in a beautiful full color view.
+1. SaiSuke – (iPhone) – This unheard of app lets me organize and more importantly, see my calendar in a beautiful full-color view.
 I am a month-at-a-time person.
 I like to see the overview.
 The standard Apple app only shows grey dots.
-SaiSuke lets me assign color for each of my calendars or projects or events.
+SaiSuke lets me assign a color for each of my calendars or projects or events.
 Everything is customizable.
 It can take some time to get the colors and other visual elements just right for your taste, but I found it worth the effort.
 You can see from the screenshots the dramatic difference.
 The calendar sync’s with iCloud, so everything is up to date.
 For some people, not having a desktop version is a problem.
 Syncing is automatic through the cloud.
 They have a free version to try it out before buying.
 I have tried more than a dozen other apps over the years and never found one that was better than SaiSuke.
-Update: There is a new SaiSuke 2.
-I tried it and found it to not be an improvement in the way I work.
+Update: There is a SaiSuke 2 that works great with the larger screen phones.
+Enjoying the many improvements.

 Option: A close second is Calendar 5.
 In many respects a very good app but one flaw for the way I use it.
 In the month view, when there is more than one entry on a day, the process of selecting one event is difficult.
 SaiSuke brings up all events for the day in a larger window to select the one you want.
 One special feature from Calendar 5 is the sliding selector for choosing a future or past date.
 But the swiping through the months with SaiSuke works fast and easy.